johntellsall/johntellsall/README.md

 I blog at [dev.to/johntellsall](https://dev.to/johntellsall), mostly on "Fast Developer" and "Fast DevOps", but also Fast Startup.
 My focus is also on Quality but `fast` is what people search for :)  Twitter is [@johntellsall](https://twitter.com/johntellsall)

 My work in the last decade is mostly DevOps, and my strong Dev background leads to a unique viewpoint.
-Infra as Code is no problem -- DevOps tools can be rough, so adapting Developer Best Practices reduces risk, speeds up the feedback loop, and pays ROI.
+Infra as Code is no problem -- DevOps tools can be rough, so adapting Developer Best Practices reduces risk, speeds up the feedback loop, and pays ROI _forever_.

 ## Accomplished